Updated July 2015

 Staged radiosurgery, also known as fractionated stereotactic radiosurgery (FSR), is a process in which the total dose of stereotactic radiation is divided into several smaller doses of radiation, on separate days of treatment.
 Typically, this consists of two to five treatments.
 In some cases, staged treatment effectively kills the tumor while seemingly decreasing potential side effects compared with single-dose radiosurgery.

-Stereotactic radiosurgery is a noninvasive treatment option for many patients with abnormal blood vessels in the brain such as arteriovenous malformations, arteriovenous fistulas, brain tumors and trigeminal neuralgia.
+Stereotactic radiosurgery is a noninvasive treatment option for many patients with conditions such as: arteriovenous malformations, arteriovenous fistulas, trigeminal neuralgia, and various intracranial tumors.

 Arteriovenous Malformations and Arteriovenous Fistulas